header source

 Using Adafruit's library.
 Convenient.

-The code is also available on Github.
+The code is also publicly available on Github.

 https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library